In the same way your Father in heaven is not willing that any of these little ones should be lost.

 As we rushed towards them, we saw our little Chase being pulled in a wagon, the dog right beside him.
 There were about four or five people in the group.
 We grabbed Chase and hugged him tight and thanked the people for bringing him back.
-It appears that they had been sitting on their lanai and this tiny little naked boy had walked down their driveway and right up to their door.
-They did not speak English, they had no idea where he belonged, but they had started down the street in hopes of finding his family.
+They had been sitting on their lanai and this tiny little naked boy had walked down their driveway and right up to their door.
+They did not speak English, they had no idea where he belonged, but they had started down the street in hope of finding his family.
 A neighbor had come across them, and told them where Chase belonged, and they were bringing him back to us.

 I surely cannot image what they thought … at that point, I really didn’t care.
 I was just so very thankful to find Chase safe and sound.
 And I was so thankful that God had protected him while he was gone.

-The pastor that was speaking last week, was comparing people who don’t know Jesus, who have gotten separated from him, to this concept of losing our children.
+In the message I had listened to, the pastor was comparing people who don’t know Jesus, who have gotten seperated from him, to this concept of losing our children.
 God created each and every person in His image, He knew us before we were born, He has a plan and a purpose for us, and when we wander away from Him, it breaks His heart.
 And He will do whatever it takes to get us back into His fold, into His family, and I believe it touches His heart in a special way, when our deepest desire is to help Him gather back His children.

 I can assure you, the day I lost Chase, I wasn’t thinking, “Oh, we have Carson, it’s okay that Chase is gone!”
 No sir’ee … all my thoughts were focused on getting Chase home and I have to tell you, those people that brought him back safely, I will be eternally grateful to.